Wednesday, 24 August 2011

 Saturday, 28 May 2011

-A lazy morning after busy days that started early in the morning and finished late at night.
+Finally it is a lazy morning after busy days that started early in the morning and finished late at night.
 Sitting in the hotel room in Goiania.
 I need to take shower and start getting ready for lunch at my friend Deo's home.
 Lucas, her grandson will come to pick me up in about an hour.

 I am thinking of the small girl in Vila Esperança yesterday, who had asked Renata, "If he was born in India, why does he live in Italy?", clearly puzzled by the idea of leaving the place she has grown up in and loved so much, to go and live some where else.